How to Create an Event Listing That Sells

 If you have a limited marketing budget, event listings are a great (and free) way to get the word out.
-There are many event calendars and places to list your event online, including SpinGo.com, and the best part of getting listed is that your event is displayed in front of people who are actively browsing new and interesting things to do.
+There are many event calendars and places to list your event online, including the SpinGo Calendar, and the best part of getting listed is that your event is displayed in front of people who are actively browsing new and interesting things to do.

 On the other side of the coin, however, your listing competes with all the other events for attention.
 If your listing doesn’t immediately grab someone’s interest, your event will be ignored.